 Sam Morris said there is a difference in the shape of load profiles today compared to 2002.
 He asked Amar to review the change analysis.

-Amar said the initial AV models were based on 2006 data.
-He compared the current shapes of profiles RESLOWER and BUSMEDLF against the 2006 shapes and found the shapes to be largely the same.
-There was more change on BUSMEDLF while RESLOWER remained very consistent.
+Amar said the initial AV models were based on data from Nov 2004 to Jul 2006 and represented only a sample of premises.
+He compared the current shapes of profiles RESLOWR and BUSMEDLF against the 2006 shapes and found the shapes to be largely the same.
+There was more change on BUSMEDLF while RESLOWR remained very consistent.
 Sam Morris said the models were not intended to be permanent and Calvin agreed the models are stale.
-Calvin observed the original profiles were based on data samples, but now the data is all-inclusive with no sampling error.
-Through discussion it was agreed that one or two years is not enough to capture seasonal variation, and five years would be more accurate by smoothing out abnormal weather spikes.
+Calvin observed the original profiles were based on data samples, but now the data is all-inclusive with no sampling error (all LSE files).
+Through discussion it was agreed that one or two years is not enough to capture seasonal variation, and five years would be more accurate by smoothing out abnormal weather spikes for residential analysis

 Sam Morris said a data refresh would not be a problem although the models would have to be updated, perhaps connecting to a database.
 Sheri asked if a System Change Request would be needed.
-Sam replied to the update would be more internal to ERCOT for possible cloud-based computing, although the market can assist with the push.
+Sam replied the update would be more internal to ERCOT for possible cloud-based computing, although the market can assist with the push.
 Rob inquired about the market impact of changing load shapes.
 Sam said the impacts are backend although Sheri noted there would be impacts for REPs.
-There was discussion of omitting some data from a lookback, such as COVID impacts or hurricane events.
+There was discussion of omitting some data from a lookback, such as COVID impacts or Winter Storm Uri/hurricane events.
 Kathy reminded the group of the resources and cost associated with confirmation of AV data.

 Sam Pak asked if ERCOT would provide regression for all profiles against weather zones, and of a general timeline.
-Sam Morris advised code crunching and math will need to be performed, but the most difficult piece will be updating the hard-coated system.
+Sam Morris advised code crunching and math will need to be performed, but the most difficult piece will be updating the hard-coded system.
 He referred to prioritized PUC requests currently in front of the Forecasting team and said the hope is to have the AV updates before PWG by summer 2025.

 Amar said updating the criteria should also be considered.
+For business ESIs, is load factor the best option as this is impacted by weather?
+Should load be considered in late October/early November where weather may not be as impactful – reviewing shoulder months.

 Sam Pak inquired if the business 12-month lookback is based on 867 transactions or aggregation of LSE files.
 Amar said the code would be reviewed to determine.